0BIG-BANG0/2_Ecomm_-Project_Revision/steps.md

                 controller - it extracts the data and send to model model - it checks the data usinf find function and return if found else in controller we have to handle condition know wheter the data given war correct.

+16. BasicAuth -
+                1. Check if the authorization header is empty
+                2. Extract credentials from the authorization header
+                3. Decode credentials
+                4. Create a getAll method in usermodel and use it in basicAuthmiddleware to find the user in the database.